projectcitybuild/web/README.md

 The official repository for [Project City Build](https://projectcitybuild.com)'s homepage and related web services.

 ### Stack
-* Frameworks: Laravel 5.8, ReactJS 16
+* Frameworks: Laravel 8, ReactJS 16
-* Environment: Docker (and Docker-Compose)
+* Environment: Dockerised with Laravel Sail
-* CI/CD: Travis CI, Codecov
+* CI/CD: Github Actions, Codecov

 All branches, commits and pull-requests are continuously tested

 ### Requirements
 * Docker

-If you do not wish to use Docker for local dev work, feel free to go about it in the usual way by working from the `src` directory.
-However, you will need to install and setup all requirements manually:
+We use Laravel Sail to create a dockerised development environment.
+You can also run it as a traditional application, you'll need:

-* PHP 7.2+
+* PHP 7.4
 * MySQL/MariaDB
 * Composer
 * NPM